timlau/yumex-ng/README.md

 Follow news in [Announcements](https://github.com/timlau/yumex-ng/discussions/categories/announcements)

+I you like Yum Extender, you can support my work by using the sponsor button on the top of the page.

 ## History
 This is the 3. generation of Yum Extender.
 - The first generation was working with yum back in the days.